Facts About Fescue Grass

 at 1˝ inches making it even more popular if grown

-better diversity and problems solving.
+better diversity and problem solving.

 "hardiest" of the fescues.
 Shade and drought resistant, and

-more disease resistant this fescue grows best in the
+more disease resistant this fescue grows best in

 Hard fescue grass has a beautiful